Cultivate Urban Rainforest is your plant shop

 Everyone has an inner green thumb.
 Most house plants will thrive with a little attention to their specific requirements.

-Give your succulents a minimum of 6 hours in direct sunlight.
-A southern- or western-facing window with little obstruction is preferred.
-When watering, let soil dry and remain dry 2-3 days between waterings.
-(Water once every few weeks for a small pot; wait longer between waterings for a larger one).
+Water: once every few weeks for a small pot – wait longer between waterings for a larger pot.
 When watering, water thoroughly, allowing excess water to drain out bottom of pot.
-(During the winter, water less often.)
-Container must have drainage.
-Do not be alarmed if lower-level leaves wilt and fall off.
+During winter, water less often.
+Containter must have drainage.
+Do not be alarmed if lower level leaves wilt and fall o.
 This is not indicative of under-watering.
-The outermost foliage is the best indicator of succulent health.
+The outermost foliage is the best indicator or succulent health.

 Light: indirect sunlight.
 Like most house plants, ferns are from the forest floor, where light is filtered and the soil rarely dries out.
 So with a little bit of attention paid to their moisture needs, ferns adapt well to indoor conditions.
 Plant ferns in a well composted, soilless medium (the one we use and sell is a very rich organic mix)